bloominstituteoftechnology/Algorithms/README.md

 Now that we've talked about some strategies for solving algorithmic problems and walked through some examples, it's time to practice applying those strategies!

-To quickly recap, when you're confronted with a problem you haven't encountered before, the general strategy is as follows:
+To quickly recap, when you're confronted with a problem you haven't encountered before, the general strategy (adapted from [George Pólya's Problem Solving Principles](https://en.wikipedia.org/wiki/How_to_Solve_It)) is as follows:

 1. Understand the question you're being asked.
 The way everyone will go about doing this may be slightly different, but in general, a couple of good ways to do this are:
    * Ask clarifying questions to understand the ins and outs of the problem.